moreaumc/pw/doc/PIPELINE_STAGES_DETAILS.md

 ### Stage: Build

-The build stage is tipically triggered by a 'merge to trunk/master branch' event.
-It starts bycloning the source code repository
+The build stage is typically triggered by a 'merge to trunk/master branch' event.
+It starts by cloning the source code repository
  (Git terminology).
 Next is one or more compilation steps (various code/doc generation) followed by the execution of the unit test suite.
 The last job/step in this stage is typically to upload the tested artifact to an artifact store such as Nexus, Artifactory, Docker registry, etc.